curieo-org/search/architecture/README.md

 ![User Flow](images/search_userflow.png)

 ### Features and User Actions
 1. **Sign Up**: Users can sign up for the application using their email address or google account.
-After the sign-up, users will optioanlly provide their personal information e.g. `about`, `location`, `profile picture`, `survey questions` etc.
+After the sign-up, users will optionally provide their personal information e.g. `about`, `location`, `profile picture`, `survey questions` etc.
 2. **Sign In**: Users can sign in to the application using their email address or google account.
 3. **Search**: Users can search with any query and the system will display the search results and related sources.
 4. **Threads**: All of the searches will be stored as a thread.
 Users can search for more queries in a existing thread or start a new search thread.
 Users can rename the thread.